marksowell/pan-keepalive/README.md

 ## Running the Script Automatically

-To run the script automatically in the background, you can use Windows Task Scheduler:
+You can configure the script to start automatically when your system boots.
+Here’s how to do it using a startup shortcut:

+1. Create a Shortcut:
+    - Right-click on your desktop or in a folder and select `New > Shortcut`.
+    - In the location field, enter the path to your Python executable followed by the path to your script, e.g.:

+      ```bash
+      "C:\Path\To\Python\python.exe" "C:\Path\To\pan-keepalive\pan_keepalive.py"
+      ```

+    - Click `Next` and give your shortcut a name (e.g., `PAN Keepalive`).

+2. Move the Shortcut to the Startup Folder:
-1. Open Task Scheduler (press `Win + R`, type `taskschd.msc`, and press Enter).
+    - Press `Win + R`, type `shell:startup`, and press Enter.

-2. Create a new basic task:
-    - Name: Keep VPN Alive
-    - Trigger: Daily (set the start time and frequency as needed)
-    - Action: Start a program
-    - Program/script: Path to your Python executable, e.g., `C:\Path\To\Python\python.exe`
-    - Add arguments: Path to your script file, e.g., `C:\Path\To\pan-keepalive\pan_keepalive.py`

-3. Finish and save the task.
+    - Move the shortcut you created into the Startup folder.

 ## License